Candidate & Committee Services

 Terminate Any Existing Committees For The Same Office

-The PCFB requires candidates to register a new committee for each election cycle.
-Because Election Law 14-201 requires that there be only one authorized committee per elective office sought, all prior authorized committees for the same covered office must be terminated.
+New York State Election Law 14-201 requires that there be only one authorized committee per elective office sought.
+All previously authorized committees for the same covered office not being used for the current election cycle must be terminated.

 In order to terminate, a filer must submit by mail or in person a fully completed paper CF-18 Termination or Resignation Request Form along with a final campaign financial disclosure termination report.
 This disclosure report is to be submitted via the EFS Web Application or a No Activity Report can also be submitted on a paper CF-18 form.
 The CF-18 form must be completed in its entirety with the appropriate Filing Period and Termination Report boxes checked and contain an original signature.
 Forms submitted by fax or by an electronic file attached to an email will be rejected.